velniaszs/Fabric_Workspace_Settings/capacity-policies/docs/CAPACITY-POLICY-FLOWS.md

 ### Why both flows exist

-A full rebuild makes Dataverse the source of truth in practice, not just in intent: hand-edited rules, a deleted rule, even a removed rule 1 are all overwritten. **Since 2026-09-16 that happens only when somebody runs [MIG_RebuildAllCapacityPolicies](docs/flows/capacity-policies/MIG_RebuildAllCapacityPolicies.md)** — [SyncCapacityPolicySets](docs/flows/capacity-policies/SyncCapacityPolicySets.md) is the only one of the two still on a schedule, which makes its report the thing that tells you a rebuild is due.
+A full rebuild makes Dataverse the source of truth in practice, not just in intent: hand-edited rules, a deleted rule, even a removed rule 1 are all overwritten. **Since 2026-09-16 that happens only when somebody runs [MIG_RebuildAllCapacityPolicies](docs/flows/capacity-policies/MIG_RebuildAllCapacityPolicies.md)**, and since 2026-09-18 there is no scan to tell you a run is due.

 It also converges every `OapEnabled` or `Node` change that reached Dataverse without anyone calling the refresh — which, since the flag is owned elsewhere and editable by bulk import, is not an edge case. **It is the only backstop for a whole class of change this project cannot see happen.**

 What it **cannot** fix is drift in the policy set itself — ours deactivated, replaced, or deleted.
-In those cases the rebuild writes rules to a set that is not in force and reports success.
-That is precisely what the scan detects, and why the two are complementary rather than redundant.
+In those cases the rebuild writes rules to a set that is not in force and reports success. **Nothing detects that any more**, since the scan that would have was discarded; see Q11.

 ### Flow 0 — `RebuildCapacityPolicyRules`